LICENSED IN CALIFORNIA, MONTANA, & WASHINGTON

 INSURANCE

 At this time I have made the decision not to work with insurance providers.
-Aimee Horn Counseling & Consultation, PLLC does not currently bill insurance directly for services, you will be expected to pay at time of service via a credit/debit/HSA card through the Client Portal.
+Aimee Horn Counseling & Consultation, PLLC does not currently bill insurance directly for services, you will be expected to pay at time of service via a credit/debit//FSA/HSA card through the Client Portal.
 An invoice will be provided at the end of each session, as well as a Superbill which you will need to submit to your insurance for reimbursement.
 The Superbill will contain all necessary documentation for insurance reimbursement.

 I'm happy to provide a free 15 minute phone consultation to discuss your therapy needs prior to scheduling .